These Crispy Nutella Brownie Cookies add a delicious hazelnut twist to traditional chocolate brownie cookies.

 Why You Will Love This Recipe

-- This easy recipe is simple to make and uses just a handful of common ingredients.
+- This easy recipe is simple to make, uses just a handful of common ingredients, and can easily be mixed by hand - no electric mixer necessary.

 - This fudgy brownie cookie also has a crisp crinkly top.
 Perfect for the chocolate lover in your life.

-- Like most cookie recipes these cookies freeze really well.
+- Like most chocolate chip cookies these cookies freeze well.
 Mix up a batch and freeze them so that you can enjoy a freshly baked cookie or two anytime.

 Large Eggs: Adding an extra egg yolk increases the amount of fat in the cookie making it chewier.